Segnale/DRL_Project2-Continuous_Control/Report.md

 * use the trajectory to calculate the Estimated Return using the General Advantage Estimation.
 Here the article with more details about the [GAE](https://arxiv.org/abs/1506.02438).
 * use the updated policy to calculate the surrogate function and clip it to keep proximity.
 * Calculate the loss for the actor (surrogate clipped function), the critic (using GEA).
-Actor and Critic Networks are optimized with the Adam optimizer at the end of each cicle.
+Actor and Critic Networks are optimized with the Adam optimizer at the end of each cycle.

-More details of the PPO can be found [here](https://arxiv.org/abs/1509.02971).
+More details of the PPO can be found [here](https://arxiv.org/abs/1707.06347).

 ## Model and Parameters
 The models of the Critic and Actor are DNN of fully connected layers.
 The Actor and Critic holds both two common hidden layers of 125 nodes each.
-The 20 agents are shares the two networks.
-That improve training as they share the trajectories and experiance accumulated.
+The 20 agents are sharing the two networks.
+That improve training as they share the trajectories and experience accumulated.

 Here the summary of parameters used:
   - Learning Rate: `LR` = 1e-4,